StefanTomesen/Arduino-Snake/README.md

 This project is based on an machine programming assingment to make a snake game on a LED display at Högskolan i Skövde.

-The project consists of several programs, 3 games as well as a couple of testing programs.
+The project consists of a GUI and several programs: 3 games as well as a couple of testing programs.
 To select program, the user cycles through a menu of animated icons representing the different programs by moving the joystick left and right and selects a program by moving the joystick up or down.

 The programs that currently exist are:
 * Snake